Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; m) = {m^x e^{-m}\over x!} $$

-Returns the value at x of the distribution function of a \({\it Poisson}(m)\) random variable, with m>0.
+Returns the value at x of the cumulative distribution function of a \({\it Poisson}(m)\) random variable, with m>0.

 The cdf is $$ F(x; m) = Q(\lfloor x \rfloor + 1, m) $$